 The world is designed for people who sleep at night.
-If you work shifts—nurses, security guards, factory workers, emergency responders—you are fighting biology every single day.
+If you work shifts—nurses, security guards, factory workers, first responders—you are fighting biology every single day.

-Here is how to stay mindful and sane when the rest of the world is asleep.
+Here is how to stay mindful and physically safe when the rest of the world is asleep.

 2. The Anchor Meal

-Practice: Eat a meal with someone you love before you leave, or call them.
+The Protocol: Eat a meal with someone you love before you leave.
 Why: Night shift is isolating.
 Connecting with "Day Walkers" before you vanish into the night anchors your humanity.

 Phase 2: The Shift (The 3 AM Slump)

-Between 2:00 AM and 4:00 AM, your core body temperature drops, and your urge to sleep hits a biological peak.
-This is the danger zone for mood and mistakes.
+Between 2:00 AM and 4:00 AM, your core body temperature hits its lowest point (the "Nadir").
+Your urge to sleep hits a biological peak.
+This is the danger zone for medical errors and accidents.

 3. Micro-Movement Snacking

-Practice: Every hour, do 60 seconds of squats or brisk walking.
+The Protocol: Every hour, do 60 seconds of squats or brisk walking.
 Why: Movement pumps glucose to the brain.
-It is better than caffeine at this hour (which will ruin your sleep later).
+It is better than caffeine at this hour (because caffeine after 2 AM will ruin your sleep for the next day).

 4. The "Checkpoint" Breath

-Practice: Every time you wash your hands or pass a specific station:
+The Protocol: Every time you wash your hands or pass a specific doorway:

 - Stop.